thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

   is used by the Origin to kickstart a Reverse Flow.

 **Reverse Flow:**
 : Issuer <- Attester <- Client <- Origin.
-This flow allows Origin to issues PrivateToken.
+This flow allows the Origin to issue a PrivateToken.
 In the reverse flow, the Origin operates one or more Issuer, and the Client MAY provide these tokens either to the Initial Attester/Issuer, or use them against the Origin